flowingones/cargo-parcel/src/README.md

 ## On the roadmap (Not implemented yet)

-- Component lifecycle hooks/effects for asynchronous calls and cleanup logic
+- Component lifecycle hooks for asynchronous calls and cleanup logic

 ## Integration with Cargo